sevanetrebchenko/img/README.md

 This project is to experiment with various image processing algorithms.
 - Converting images to grayscale
 - Downscaling image resolution
-- Converting .jpg/.png images to ascii
+- Converting images to ascii
-- K-Means Clustering
+- Recoloring images via K-Means Clustering algorithm